-The suggestions on our NBA Picks page are based on the market consensus (the most common pick) from free picks providers across the sports betting industry such as CBS Sports, Sports Betting Dime, Pickswise and more.
+The suggestions on this NBA Picks page are based on the market consensus–the most common pick–from free picks providers across the sports betting industry such as CBS Sports, Sports Betting Dime, Pickswise and more free NBA picks sources.

-We pair the market consensus pick with the best available line from one of our recommended online sportsbooks to give you a best bet for the point spread, total and moneyline for every game on the board to help make your NBA picks today.
+Those market consensus picks pair with the best available betting lines from our recommended sportsbooks, giving you a best point spread, total (over/under), and moneyline bets for every NBA game throughout the season.

-Four out of five sources Betting News monitors are picking the Bucks to cover the spread and the best price available for that pick is +2.5 (-110) at Sportsbook A.
+Three out of five sources Betting News monitors are picking the Celtics to cover the spread and the best price available for that pick is -2.5 (-110) at Bovada, which we will call Sportsbook A.

 Betting News Best Bets on our NBA Picks page are subject to change based on how we calculate market consensus.
 Best Bets are also not financial advice.
 Please gamble responsibly.

 Betting News uses predicted scores advertised by free picks providers to determine the market consensus.